Christian Koloko

-Christian Junior Koloko (born 20 June 2000) is a Cameroonian professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
+Christian Junior Koloko (born 20 June 2000) is a Cameroonian professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA), on a two-way contract with the South Bay Lakers of the NBA G League.
 He played college basketball for the Arizona Wildcats.
 He was named first-team All-Pac-12 and was voted the Pac-12 Defensive Player of the Year after his junior season.

-High school career
+Early life

 Koloko is a native of Douala, Cameroon and attended Collège Libermann in his hometown.
 He grew up playing football and started playing basketball at age 12.
 In 2017, Koloko moved to the United States to play basketball for Birmingham High School in Lake Balboa, California as a junior, despite not speaking English at first.
 For his senior season, he transferred to Sierra Canyon School in Chatsworth, California, where he was teammates with Cassius Stanley, Kenyon Martin Jr. and Scotty Pippen Jr. Koloko helped his team claim its second straight Open Division state title.
 A four-star recruit, he committed to playing college basketball for Arizona over offers from California, Northwestern, Vanderbilt, Harvard and Princeton.